-- a.
+- 15. Fill out the Project Partner Form. - a.
 Partner Name Enter the partner, entity, or Federal agency's full name. - b.
 Partner/Entity Type Select from the dropdown options of partner and entity types. - c.
 Partner Contact Name, Email, and Telephone Enter the name, email, and telephone number of an individual that can be contacted for questions related to the partner organization, third-party entity, or Federal agency. - 16.
 Click the Save button.
 The Partner/Entity will not be available in the dropdown menu for the Partner Contributions Table. - 17.
-Repeat step 13 for all contributing partners, entities, and Federal Agencies. - 18.
-Click Upload File to upload a letter of contribution for each non-lead partner.
+Repeat step 13 for all contributing partners, entities, and Federal Agencies.